 Cyclists are restricted by law from riding in the Highway 99 / George Massey Tunnel between Richmond and Delta.
 Options for getting across are:

-- Public Buses: all transit buses are equipped with bike racks that are capable of carrying 2 bikes.
+- Public buses: All transit buses are equipped with bike racks that are capable of carrying two bikes.
 Find out bus route information and schedules at www.translink.ca.

 All transit buses are equipped with bike racks.
-TransLink's website has instructions on how to load and unload your bike.
-Bikes are also allowed on the Canada Line, SkyTrain, SeaBus, and the West Coast Express.
+Bikes are also allowed on the Canada Line, SkyTrain, SeaBus and the West Coast Express.
 Certain conditions apply for some modes so check the TransLink website for all the details.